 How many bromine tablets do I need to add to my hot tub?

-It depends upon the current bromine levels in your hot tub water, and the best method to figure it out is a test.
-You can use pool hot tub test kits to measure bromine levels and be aware that not all kits test for it.
+It depends on the current bromine levels in your hot tub water.
+The best method to know how many is to do a test.
+You can use pool hot tub test kits to measure bromine levels but be aware that not all kits test for it.

 The optimal bromine levels for a hot tub are between 3-5 ppm (1-3 ppm if your hot tub has an Ozonator).

 Factors determining how many bromine tablets to use